-2.38 AONB Policies: the Landscape Encourage all partners and other stakeholders to have regard for AONB purposes across all relevant policies, programmes and LA 01 activities.
-LA 02 Seek to identify and address the main factors that threaten the special qualities of the AONB landscape, e.g. water abstraction, agricultural practices including diffuse pollution of watercourses, lack of woodland management, damage to historic sites, and built development.
-LA 03 Use the North Wessex Downs Integrated Landscape Character Assessment to inform policy and decision making across the AONB and its setting.
-Support and promote good practice across all sectors that conserves and enhances the character and qualities of the North LA 04 Wessex Downs landscape.
-LA 05 Support and encourage efforts to conserve and explain the rich heritage of the North Wessex Downs, including archaeological sites.
-Ensure that all development in or affecting the setting of the AONB conserves and enhances the character, qualities and heritage LA 06 of the North Wessex Downs landscape.
-LA 07 Raise the policy profile of the North Wessex Downs locally, regionally and nationally to secure the co-ordination and resourcing of policies and programmes for the benefit of the AONB.
+- LA 01 Encourage all partners and other stakeholders to have regard for AONB purposes across all relevant policies, programmes and activities. - LA 02 Seek to identify and address the main factors that threaten the valued qualities of the AONB landscape: e.g. water abstraction, agricultural practices including diffuse pollution of watercourses; lack of woodland management; damage to historic sites, built development. - LA 03 Use the North Wessex Downs Integrated Landscape Character Assessment to inform policy and decision making across the AONB and its setting. - LA 04 Support and promote good practice across all sectors that conserves and enhances the character and qualities of the North Wessex Downs landscape. - LA 05 Support and encourage efforts to conserve and explain the rich heritage of the North Wessex Downs, including archaeological sites. - LA 06 Ensure that all development in or affecting the setting of the AONB conserves and enhances the character, qualities and heritage of the North Wessex Downs landscape. - LA 07 Raise the policy profile of the North Wessex Downs locally, regionally and nationally to secure the co-ordination and resourcing of policies and programmes for the benefit of the AONB.